ethereum-optimism/design-docs/ecosystem/opUSDC/op-usdc.md

 Obtaining the factory, adapters, and bridged token involves the following steps:

 1. Anyone deploy the `L1OpUSDCFactory`.
+2. The chain operator deploys the Bridged USDC implementation on the L2 of his choice.
-2. The chain operator initializes deployment by calling the contract, which will:
+3. The chain operator initializes deployment by calling the  `L1OpUSDCFactory` contract, which will:
-    1. Deploy the `L1OpUSDCBridgeAdapter`.
+    1. Deploy the `L1OpUSDCBridgeAdapter` and its proxy on L1.
     2. Call the `CrossDomainMessenger` with the deployment calldata.
-    3. Use the calldata to deploy and set up the L2 contracts: `L2OpUSDCBridgeAdapter`, and both the proxy and implementation for `BridgedUSDC`.
+    3. Use the calldata to deploy and set up the L2 contracts: `L2OpUSDCBridgeAdapter` and its proxy, and the proxy for the `BridgedUSDC` implementation which will point to the implementation deployed in step 2.

 Once everything is set, the adapters are ready to transfer USDC between domains.